Certification in Spiritually Integrated Psychotherapy (SIP)

 - discussion of therapist’s plans for continued learning and growth

-Each Peer Review team will assign one member of the team to take notes.
-These will be typed and shared with the therapist within a week of the Peer Review.
+Each Certification Peer Consultation team will assign one member of the team to take notes.
+These will be typed and shared with the therapist within a week of the consultation.

 One of the requirements for certification is ACPE membership at the Psychotherapist level.
 The Psychotherapist membership category is for persons